atharva97/Email2Jira-Pusher-AI-Agent/README.md

 - Use Gmail API with free Google Cloud setup
 - Use OpenRouter’s free LLMs (note: some are slow or imprecise)
 - Use Jira’s free-tier API access
-- Run n8n locally or on a free VPS (e.g. Railway, Render)
+- Run n8n locally (For e.g. through Docker)

 __Can I use Outlook instead of Gmail?__
 Not in this version — you’d need to modify the trigger node.